“The terrain surely appears rougher…” I comment, looking out upon a large valley, and the deep green mountains in the distance.

 Swiftly I jump up, swerve the dagger in front of me…before my limbs harden like stone, and the dagger falls from my hand with an unceremonious thud.
 I stare in silence.
 Waiting for the creature to strike.
 But instead, it merely glares down to me.

 It is over eight or perhaps nine feet tall, and can only be described as a bizarre amalgamation of a deer and a man.
 Large antlers protrude out of its head alongside giant ears; even its skin is covered in deer-like fur.
-It gazes upon me with bright green eyes, not unlike mine…except the sclera, which would be white on any normal human, are as black as night.
+It gazes upon me with bright green eyes, not unlike mine…except the sclera, which while white on any normal human, are as black as night.

 After a moment the creature looks towards the ground, and squats down, grasping the dagger.
 As it brings it up to me, my heart stops—but rather than stab me with it, it merely holds the blade in its palm wide open.

-“T-thank you,” I mutter as I grab the knife.
+“T-Thank you,” I mutter as I grab the knife.
 It merely nods its head, and turns to go along its way.

 “Wait!”
 I shout, and it stops.
 “What…what are you?
 Can you speak?”